PC Bottleneck Calculator

 🧩 When Planning a New PC Build

-• Will this CPU bottleneck the GPU I chose?
+- Will this CPU bottleneck the GPU I chose at my target resolution and refresh rate?

-Why use the calculator: It helps you create a well-balanced system from the start, so your investment translates into real-world performance.
+Why use the calculator: Why use the calculator: It helps you create a balanced system so your spend translates into real-world performance.

 🔄 When You’re Upgrading One Part of Your Setup